 My daughter’s confidence has increased and she is eager to work on math.
 She enjoys her sessions immensely.
-She on occasion has come home and told me that her teachers introduced a math topic and she recognized it from your lessons.
 Her recall of math facts and learning of new material continues to be a work in progress.
 But because of her sessions she is more willing to put in the effort as she understands that the more she practices the more she understands and remembers.
-The homework and problems help her focus on math topics.
 We are so happy with the attention and care our child is receiving from Deanna.

 I have seen so many positive changes in my daughter.
 After Deanna started EF coaching with her, she’s staying on top of her schoolwork and even ahead of the game.
 When I ask her about

 anything, she has the answer right away and she’s forthright about her progress.
 She is taking pride in her work.
 I can tell that she’s starting to take pride in herself.